Sarah-Jane Lorenzo ‘21

 Noting that while precedent provides no expectation of privacy in public, Coughlin said the court found in Carpenter that technology has changed; cell phones can now serve the same function as ankle monitors.
 Through cell-site records, police can track not only current information, but can also review five years of past location data.
 Coughlin remarked that the court has seemed to treat cell phone cases differently from other privacy cases, and reasoned that Carpenter’s implications may have felt personal to many of the justices on the court.

 The Collins case arose from a high-speed chase near Charlottesville; the defendant evaded police on a stolen motorcycle, and police later observed what they suspected was that motorcycle on his residence.
 To confirm, they walked up his driveway and lifted a tarp covering the vehicle.
-Coughlin noted that to search a house, police needs a warrant, but to search an automobile, police need probable cause.
+Coughlin noted that to search a house, police need a warrant, but to search an automobile, police need probable cause.
 In Collins, the court determined that entry onto the defendant’s curtilage trumped their search of his vehicle, and police will need a warrant in similar situations.

 Professor Daniel Ortiz followed Coughlin with remarks on election law through review of Gill v.
 Whitford, a partisan gerrymandering case, and Husted v.
 A. Philip Randolph Institute, which involved Ohio’s efforts to purge its voting rolls.
 Ortiz noted that, under pressure of the upcoming census and its redistricting mandates, the Court’s unanimous decision to sidestep key issues raised in Whitford and remand the case on standing grounds was essentially a punt.
 While liberals may have joined the decision in effort to keep hope alive for the future, Ortiz predicted that there is a great chance a conservative court would find against their interests should the issue arise again soon.